contactlutforrahman/flutter_polygon_clipper/README.md

 # flutter_polygon_clipper

 A Flutter package to create polygon shapes.
+From now on, you can create polygon shapes for you android and iOS app using Flutter & Flutter Polygon Cliper.

 ## Installation
 Add this to your project's pubspec.yaml file: